 In 2012, business leaders waited for the outcome of one uncertainty after another.
 As a result, it seemed the economic spark never got enough oxygen to really burst into flame, even though the fuel was there.

-The biggest contributor was the 2012 Presidential election.
+The biggest contributor was the 2012 presidential election.
 It was a very close race between two candidates with radically different approaches to stimulating economic growth.
-The race itself slowed economic growth, as businesses waited to see what direction the country would take.
+The race itself slowed growth, as businesses waited to see what direction the country would take.

 In the first half of the year, many businesses were waiting to see whether Obamacare would be shot down by the Supreme Court on June 28, 2012.
 It wasn't, but this uncertainty slowed business expansion in the first half of 2012.

 The Eurozone debt crisis also wreaked havoc with the U.S. stock market.
-Uncertainty over whether the European Central Bank (in other words, Germany) would prevent Greece, Spain and Italy from defaulting on its debt sent the Dow down 1,000 points in May.
+Many people were not sure whether the European Central Bank, would prevent Greece, Spain, and Italy from defaulting on their debt.
+This uncertainty sent the Dow down 1,000 points in May.

-On a lighter note, some investors were waiting to see if the world would end on December 21, 2012, as predicted (some said) by the Mayan Calendar.
-Fortunately, it didn't, so we can find out how the other less-catastrophic uncertainties will resolve in 2013.
+On a lighter note, some investors were waiting to see if the world would end on December 21, 2012.
+Many believed the Mayan Calendar predicted doomsday’s specific date.
+Fortunately, it didn't happen.

-Third, consumers waded through a lot of their debt, and resumed shopping.
+Third, consumers waded through their debt and resumed shopping.
 This was despite a lower credit card use.
-However, the Fed monetary stimulus resulted in lower consumer lending rates.
-This allowed people to take on auto, furniture and education loans.
+But the Fed monetary stimulus resulted in lower consumer lending rates.
+This allowed people to take on auto, furniture, and education loans.

 Economic Growth and GDP

-Economic growth, as measured by GDP, grew 2% in the first quarter of 2012.
-It then dropped slightly to 1.3% in the second quarter but rose strongly to 3.1% in the third quarter.
-Preliminary estimates are that it contracted by .1% in the last quarter.
-Most of this variation was due to changes in government contracts with defense.
-These can be volatile, because they are large contracts.
-The fourth quarter pullback was probably in response to the threat of sequestration, which would have cut defense spending by 10%.
-The nation's total economic output as measured by GDP was $15.9 trillion.
+Economic growth, as measured by gross domestic product, grew 3.3% in the first quarter of 2012.
+It then dropped slightly to 1.8% in the second quarter.
+It was a tepid 0.7% in the third quarter and 0.4% in the fourth.
+Most of these variations were due to changes in government contracts with defense.
+These can be volatile because they are large contracts.
+The third and fourth quarters' weakness was probably in response to the threat of sequestration.
+It eventually cut some government programs by as much as 10%.
+The nation's total economic output as measured by GDP was $16.3 trillion.

-Although the final estimates aren't in yet, it looks like the economy will remain within the 2-3% healthy GDP growth range.
-However, there are still far too many people still unemployed from the 2008 financial crisis.
-Economic growth should be at least 3-4% for a while to absorb all these workers.
+Nevertheless, the economy ended the year with a 2.2% growth rate.
+That was within the 2% to 3% healthy GDP growth range.
+But there were far too many people still unemployed from the 2008 financial crisis.
+Economic growth needed to be at least 3% to 4% for a while to absorb all these workers.

 Employment and Unemployment

-In 2012, the economy created 2.17 million jobs, as employment rose from 132.5 million to 134.7 million (preliminary estimate).
-On average, 180,000 jobs were created per month.
+In 2012, the economy created 2.43 million jobs, as employment rose from 140.9 million in December 2011 to 143.33 million in December 2012.
 This was enough to absorb new workers to the labor force, but not enough to put a substantial dent in the unemployment rate.
-The unemployment picture did improve, as the rate dropped from 8.9% to 7.8%.
-The number of unemployed fell from 12.8 million to 12.2 million.
-For month-by-month recap, and to compare to prior years,see Employment Statistics and Unemployment Statistics.
+The unemployment picture did improve though, as the rate dropped from 8.5% to 7.9%.
+The number of unemployed fell from 13.09 million to 12.3 million.
+The Bureau of Labor Statistics provides monthly and yearly reports showing employment statistics and unemployment statistics.

 Retail Sales and Credit

-Retail sales were $4.9 trillion in 2012, a healthy 5.04% rise.
-However, this was lower than the 8% increase realized in 2011.
-Most of this gain was from an increase in gas prices, which are included and not adjusted for price changes in the U.S. Census figures.
+Retail sales were $4.82 trillion in 2012, a healthy 4.8% rise.
+Yet this was lower than the 7.3% increase realized in 2011.
+Most of this gain was from an increase in gas prices.
+These are included and not adjusted for price changes in the U.S. Census figures.
+It also reflected gains in auto sales, as well as new records in Black Friday and Halloween holiday sales.

-Much of this retail sales growth was fueled by consumer debt, as Americans took advantage of 200-year low-interest rates to take out loans.
-By December, they owed $1.928 trillion in loans, or $16,200 per household.
+Much of this retail sales growth was fueled by consumer debt.
+Americans took advantage of 200-year low-interest rates to take out loans.
+By December, they owed $2.07 trillion in non-revolving debt.
 Credit card debt also rose, as banks grew less afraid of making bad loans.
-Americans owed $849.8 billion, or $7,140 per family, on their plastic.
-All told, consumer debt was $2.78 trillion, or $23,346 per household.
-This was more than before the financial crisis, although it was a healthier ratio, since it had a higher percentage of fixed-interest, low-cost loans and a lower amount of credit card debt.
-For more, see Consumer Debt Statistics.
+Americans owed $840.17 billion in revolving debt.
+All told, consumer debt was $2.91 trillion.
+This was more than before the financial crisis, although it was a healthier ratio since it had a higher percentage of fixed-interest, low-cost loans, and a lower amount of credit card debt.
+The Federal Reserve makes monthly and annual reports on consumer debt statistics.

 Inflation, Oil and Gas Prices, and Interest Rates

 Fortunately, inflation wasn't a threat in 2012.
 The Federal Reserve kept interest rates at the lowest level in two centuries to stimulate economic growth.
-The Fed funds rate remained near zero, and the nation's central bank promised to keep it that way until the unemployment rate hit its target of 6.4%.
+The fed funds rate remained near zero.
+The nation's central bank promised to keep it that way until the unemployment rate hit its target of 6.5%.
 In addition, the Fed continued to buy sub-prime mortgages and U.S. Treasuries, a program known as quantitative easing.

 Despite this boost in liquidity, prices only rose 1.7% during the year.
-The core inflation rate was slightly higher, at 1.9% but still below the Fed's target of 2%.
-For more, see Current Inflation Rate.
+The core inflation rate was slightly higher, at 1.9%, but still below the Fed's target of 2 percent.
+The current inflation rate can serve as an indicator of how fast price changes are and where the economy currently stands in the business cycle.

-Unfortunately, oil and gas prices spiked up in the spring, to the annoyance of consumers.
-The national average gas price was $3.87 in March, before dropping back a bit in April.
-However, distribution shortages in California pushed the price above $4.50 in the fall.
+To the annoyance of consumers, oil and gas prices, unfortunately, spiked up in the spring.
+The national average gas price was $3.96 in April, before dropping back a bit in May.
+But distribution shortages in California pushed the price there to almost $4.50 in the fall.

 Budget, Deficit, and Debt

-At the end of 2012, the U.S. debt was $16.4 trillion, while GDP was $15.9 trillion.
-That made the debt-to-GDP ratio 103%, higher than at any time since World War II.
+At the end of 2012, the U.S. debt was $16.05 trillion.
+That made the debt-to-GDP ratio 100%, higher than at any time since World War II.
 Debt was driven by government spending and reduced revenue from taxes, thanks to slow economic growth.
-The FY 2012 budget deficit was $1.327 trillion.
-As a result, discussion on how to reduce the debt dominated the 2012 Presidential campaign.
+The Fiscal Year 2012 budget deficit was $1.077 trillion.
+As a result, discussion on how to reduce the debt dominated the 2012 presidential campaign.
 Afterward, the debate continued as Republican House Speaker John Boehner and President Obama narrowly avoided the fiscal cliff.

 Value of the Dollar

 The dollar declined in 2012.
-A euro was only worth $1.29 in the beginning of 2012, but could be exchanged for $1.32 by year's end.
+A euro was only worth $1.29 at the beginning of 2012.
+But it could be exchanged for $1.32 by year's end.
 This helped exports, boosting economic growth a bit.
 It also hurt imports by making them more expensive.
-For more, see Value of the Dollar.
+Three things determine the value of the dollar: its exchange rate, Treasury notes, and foreign exchange reserves.